Apozzi/Harima/README.md

 ## Installation

-To install `hs-arima`, you can add it to your project's dependencies in the `cabal` or `stack` configuration file:
+To install `harima`, you can add it to your project's dependencies in the `cabal` or `stack` configuration file:

 ```haskell
 -- In cabal file